A Stancu Variant of Sz\'asz-Mirakjan-Kantorovich type Operators: Approximation Properties and Asymptotic Analysis: Rate of convergence by means of the function of bounded variation

+This section deals with the upper bound in the approximation in terms of the function with the derivative of \emph{bounded variation}.
+The approximation of functions with derivatives of bounded variation has been studied extensively.
+Early contributions include the work of Bojani\'c \cite{BR}, Bojani\'c and Vuilleumier \cite{BRV}, and Cheng \cite{CF1,CF2}.
+Later, Guo \cite{GS} employed the \emph{Berry–Esseen theorem} to obtain convergence estimates, while Bojani\'c and Khan \cite{BRK}, Shaw et al. \cite{SLL}, and others further developed the rate of convergence for positive linear operators acting on functions with derivatives of bounded variation.

-Here we determine the rate of convergence of the said operators in the space of the function of bounded variation.
-We consider $DBV[0,\infty)$, the set of all continuous function having derivative of bounded variation on every finite sub-interval of the $[0,\infty)$.
-One can observe that for each $g\in DBV[0,\infty)$ and $a>0$, we can write
+We now establish the rate of convergence of the proposed operators for functions with derivatives of bounded variation.
+Let $DBV[0,\infty)$ denote the space of all continuous functions whose derivatives are of bounded variation on every finite subinterval of $[0,\infty)$.
+One can observe that for each $g\in DBV[0,\infty)$, it admits

-where $h$ is a function bounded variation on each finite sub-interval of $[0,\infty)$.
-To determine the rate of convergence in the terms of function of bounded variation, then for every $f\in DBV[0,\infty)$, we use an auxiliary operators $f_x$ and is defined by
+where $h$ is a function of bounded variation on each finite sub-interval of $[0,\infty)$.
+Now, define the auxiliary function $g_x$ such that